 If you or a loved one has recently been in the hospital, you may find yourself drowning in sky-high bills and struggling to wrap your head around confusing codes and pricing practices.
 Hospital billing can be confusing and overwhelming, but you don’t have to panic if you’ve received a medical bill you don’t understand.
 Below, you’ll learn about medical billing and how it works.

 Medical billing is submitting and following up on claims with insurance companies to receive payment for services rendered by a healthcare provider.
 To bill insurance companies, healthcare providers must use a particular coding system called ICD.

 ICD codes are used to describe diagnoses, procedures, and medications so that both medical professionals and insurance companies can understand.
 These codes are constantly updated, making billing insurance companies a challenge.

 The medical billing industry consists of the patient, health provider, and insurance.
 The patient pays a premium to the insurance.
 The insurance then pays the health care provider whenever the patient is treated.
 The health provider can send the bill to the insurance or use a third-party billing service.

 Some healthcare providers use third-party billing services

-Medical billing is usually handled in-house, but the hospital can also use third parties.
+Medical billing is usually handled in-house, but the hospital can also use a third party medical billing service.
 These services can help providers get paid faster by submitting claims electronically and following up with insurance companies on behalf of the provider.